Blog

 National enforcement is expected to be in March 2027, pending issues.

-The two-year implementation period is a common timeframe stipulated for EU regulations and directives to ensure member states have sufficient time to incorporate the new rules into their national laws and regulatory frameworks.
+A two-year implementation period is a common timeframe stipulated for EU regulations and directives to ensure member states have sufficient time to incorporate the new rules into their national laws and regulatory frameworks.

 This period is standard for allowing adequate adaptation, planning, and coordination at both national and regional levels.